fenago/ml-scikit-keras-tensorflow/labs/lab_13.md

 By calling `prefetch(1)` at
-the end, we are creating a dataset that will do its best to always be one batch ahead.^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html) In other words, while our training algorithm is working on one batch, the dataset will already be working in parallel on getting the next batch ready (e.g., reading the data from disk and preprocessing it).
+the end, we are creating a dataset that will do its best to always be one batch ahead.
+^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html) In other words, while our training algorithm is working on one batch, the dataset will already be working in parallel on getting the next batch ready (e.g., reading the data from disk and preprocessing it).
 This can improve performance dramatically, as is